aakechin/cutPrimers/README.md

 * **Biopython** - you can install it with: `sudo apt-get install python3-biopython` or download it from http://biopython.org/wiki/Download and install it locally with `python3 setup.py install --user`
 * **regex** - you can install it with: `sudo apt-get install python3-regex`  or download it from https://pypi.python.org/pypi/regex/ and install it locally with `python3 setup.py install --user`
 * **argparse** - you can install it with: `sudo pip3 install argparse` or download it from https://pypi.python.org/pypi/argparse and install it locally with `python3 setup.py install --user`
+* **pysam** - you can install it with: `sudo pip3 install pysam` or download it from https://pypi.org/project/pysam/.
+With pysam you need to install cython.

 ### Windows
 For use on windows download and install python3.6 from www.python.org/downloads/ (**Attention!
 Remember to check "Add Python 3.6 to PATH" in the bottom of the installation window!**).
 After installation, restart your computer.